esp-rs/std-training/book/src/02_2_software.md

 - TODO copy from <https://embedded-trainings.ferrous-systems.com/installation.html>

-- When using VSCode, the "Better TOML" extension is a useful addition for editing configuration files.
+- When using VSCode, the "Even Better TOML" extension is a useful addition for editing configuration files.